prantlf/docker-nginx-lua-openresty/README.md

 ## Use

-You can start by serving a web application consisting of static assets:
+You can serve a web application consisting of both [Lua Pages] and static assets:

     cd ~/my-web-application
     docker run --rm -it -p 80:80 -v "${PWD}/www":/app nginx-lua-openresty

-Then you continue by allowing [Lua Pages] to be authored:
+You can add locations to `server2.conf` to serve REST API or other dynamic content.
+If you need a global initialization code, you can add it to a file included in the `http` context.
+Then you need to pass the files to the container as volumes:

+    cd ~/my-web-application
+    docker run --rm -it -p 80:80 -v "${PWD}/www":/app \
+      -v "${PWD}/conf/http2.conf":/usr/local/openresty/nginx/conf/http2.conf
+      -v "${PWD}/conf/server2.conf":/usr/local/openresty/nginx/conf/server2.conf \
+      nginx-lua-openresty

+Default content of `http2.conf`:

+    init_by_lua_block {
+      template = require "resty.template"
+    }

+Default content of `server2.conf`:

     location ~ ^(.+\.lsp)(?:\?[^?]*)?$ {
       default_type text/html;